IT'S NOT TOO LATE TO GET THE FLU VACCINE!

 5) Avoid touching your eyes, nose or mouth.
 Germs spread this way.

 Flu symptoms may include fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and fatigue.
 Some people who have been infected with this virus also have reported diarrhea and vomiting.
 If you should experience any of these symptoms or have any questions please call 617-552-3225 to speak with a nurse or to schedule an appointment.
-Health Services has a new location on 2150 Commonwealth Ave with its entrance on St. Thomas More Road, across from Walsh.
+Health Services is entrance is located on St. Thomas More Road, across from Walsh, with an address of 2150 Commonwealth Ave.

 Thomas I. Nary, M.D.